Bunlong22/ecoomstore/README.md

 22/10/2022
-add to cart  funtion error: can not use multiple children: https://nextjs.org/docs/messages/link-multiple-children duplicate return function and feature will also lead to error
+add to cart  funtion error: can not use multiple children: https://nextjs.org/docs/messages/link-multiple-children duplicate return function and feature will also lead to error install js cookies to still get data when refresh page